clovisphere/hugo-blog/content/blog/welcome.md

 but I can't, thanks to the 130-160 characters limit (Hi, WhatsApp!
 Hi, Twitter).

 So here we are, my own space on the web.
-A place where I will rant ooooh yes, I will rant about anything and everything 'cause heeeeeck life is too short.. if I die, I still my words will survive:-)
+A place where I will rant ooooh yes, I will rant about anything and everything 'cause heeeeeck life is too short.. if I die, my words will survive:-)

 **P.S** This blog will contain my personal views, thoughts on different topics, it's not set in stone, nor is it biblical verses, I write for me (first), people reading my ish is an accident (thanks to the internet),